See the light with innovative and unexpected uses of this timeless material

-Get the look: This project is by Sophie Nguyen Architects.
+Get the look This project is by Sophie Nguyen Architects.

-for a contemporary look.
-However, change is afoot.
-After all, there’s something mesmerising about the richly coloured streams of light produced when sunlight strikes stained glass.
+There’s something mesmerising about the richly coloured streams of light produced when sunlight strikes stained glass.
 It’s not just for windows and doors either – you can use it for dividing walls too.
 Scour reclamation yards for old church windows or commission a custom design.

-Get the look: This project is by Jo Berryman.
+Get the look This project is by Jo Berryman.
 Acquire your own unique piece of stained glass from Lightworks Stained Glass.

 Here’s how to separate spaces, but keep a sense of flow.
 This EMR Architecture design means that cooking smells are contained thanks to a pocket door that slides into a cavity within the kitchen wall.
 Meanwhile, an internal window lets in light and helps retain connectivity to the living room even when the door is shut.

-Get the look: Project by EMR Architecture.
+Get the look Project by EMR Architecture.
 A similar window will cost around £3,000.

 Opting for great swathes of glass is a foolproof way to blur the boundary between indoors and out.
 Worried about overheating?
 There’s a range of solar-control coatings available that give you different levels of solar protection.

-Get the look: The project was completed by the Llama Group.
+Get the look The project was completed by the Llama Group.
 Shown here is a Sky-Frame sliding door system, priced from £14,000.
 The Sky-Frame sliding doors were 2440mm high with a total run length of 11528mm.
 Vertical profiles are only 20mm wide and carbon re-enforced, giving the maximum window view.
 In the summer months the fully flush system opens up to provide seamless transition to outdoors living.

 Vintage-style glass doesn’t have to be rooted to period properties – cleverly mixed into a contemporary setting, it can have an equally stunning impact.